-Root canal therapy is designated for the center of your tooth where the pulp lies.
+Root canal treatment is designated for the center of your tooth where the pulp lies.
 As a collection of blood vessels, pulp works to build the surrounding tooth.
 However, if trauma inflicts the tooth, whether it’s through decay, large chips or cracks, or multiple dental procedures, it can become infected.
 Infection symptoms include noticeable injury to the tooth, facial swelling of the tissue surrounding the tooth, and discomfort or sensitivity when exposed to extreme temperatures, particularly in the teeth and gums.

 Dr. Moulton will likely recommend non-surgical treatment if you experience any of these symptoms.
-This will work to eliminate diseased pulp.
+This will work to eliminate the diseased pulp.
 To remove this damaged pulp, the root canal is thoroughly irrigated and then sealed.
-With therapy also comes local anesthesia to make you feel comfortable.
-Furthermore, treatment may also be completed over multiple appointments.
-In most cases, success for root canal therapy reaches 90 percent.
+With this treatment also comes local anesthesia to make you feel comfortable.
+Furthermore, root canal treatment may also be completed over multiple appointments.
+In most cases, success for root canal treatment reaches 90 percent.
 However, if your chance for success is not as favorable or your tooth is not particularly responsive to endodontic treatment, we’ll make sure you know during your consultation or if a complication appears during or after treatment.
 Keep in mind that we eliminate discomfort with the help of local anesthesia.
 If indicated, we will provide nitrous oxide analgesia as well.
 Not only does this mean you’ll be able to drive yourself home after treatment, but you’ll also be able to restart your normal routine.

-Cost of Root Canal Therapy
+Understanding the Cost of Root Canal Treatment

-Depending on the severity of the damage to the affected tooth and which tooth was affected, the cost of the procedure can largely vary.
+Depending on the severity of the damage to the affected tooth and which tooth was affected, the cost of the root canal procedure can largely vary.
 However, most endodontic treatments cost less than what you would pay for tooth removal and replacing the damaged tooth with an artificial one.